 The proposed bill would amend current statutes regarding the disclosure of victims' and witnesses' names in public records related to criminal cases.
 Under the new provisions, a victim's name may be redacted from records released pursuant to a public records request if the agency believes that releasing the name could lead to harassment, threats to safety, or witness tampering.
 This redaction is contingent upon the victim's request and does not apply to records shared between law enforcement and prosecution agencies, records concerning deceased victims, or records where the victim has consented to disclosure.
-Additionally, the bill introduces a definition for "final disposition" and clarifies the circumstances under which a victim's name may not be redacted.
+Additionally, the bill clarifies that a witness's name can also be redacted under similar conditions if they request anonymity.

 Statutes affected: